benklinton/CS-2450-Group-Project/README.md

 # Usage

-Once the program is running you can load in programs from a folder within documents
+Once the program is running, sample files are automatically loaded into the files section

 Click on one of the programs in the files section, once it is opened it will load it into memory you can step forward one step at a time or just run